About the Prairie Horticulture Certificate

 To obtain transcripts:

-- Saskatchewan High School Transcripts go to Student Services Unit, Saskatchewan Education,
+- Saskatchewan High School Transcripts go to Saskatchewan Education and Learning

 - If you've completed high school outside Saskatchewan, or have attended any college or university other than the University of Saskatchewan, please arrange to have two copies of your official transcripts sent directly to the our office.